keithlee-co-uk/number2word/README.md

 # number2word
-convert digits to English words (TDD practice &amp; learning)
+convert digits to English words (TDD practice and learning)

 ## Premise
 * Take a 'number' up to 999,999,999, as input.